redpanthers/JoinUs-Freshers/questions.md

 4. Write the steps you need to do to find a `string` from a group of files

+  * Iterate through the file list untill the string is found
+  * Open the file
+  * Iterate through the lines
+  * Check whether the line contains the the string 'string'

 5. Which all programming languages are installed in your system.

 6. How long will it take you to install or re-setup your development environment from scratch?
 Have you done any automation on it